 In connection with the March 23, 2016 public offering, the Company issued 9,100,000 shares of common stock and warrants to purchase 6,825,000 shares of common stock.
 Each share of common stock was sold together with a warrant to purchase 0.75 of a share of common stock.
 The warrants have an exercise price of \$1.00 per share and expire five years from the issuance date.
 The warrants have been accounted for as equity instruments.
 The fair value of the common stock warrants as of the issuance date was approximately \$2,522,754.
 In connection with our July 23, 2013 initial public offering, the Company issued warrants to the underwriters for 125,000 shares of common stock issuable at \$12.50 per share upon exercise.
 The warrants expire five years from the issuance date.
 On March 10, 2011, the Company issued warrants to purchase shares of common stock to third parties in consideration for a private equity placement transaction.
 The warrants have an exercise price of \$0.48 per share and expire 10 years from the issuance date.
-As of June 30, 2016, we have issued warrants to purchase 6,825,000 shares of common stock issuable at \$12.50 per share and warrants to purchase 125,000 shares of common stock issuable at \$12.50 per share and expire 10 years from the issuance date.
-As of June 30, 2016, we have issued warrants to purchase 6,825,000 shares of common stock issuable at \$1.00 per share and warrants to purchase 125,000 shares of common stock issuable at \$1.00 per share and warrants to purchase 125,000 shares of common stock issuable at \$12.50 per share.
-Subsequent to June 30, 2016, warrants for 1,966,377 shares of common stock issuable at \$1.00 per share and warrants or purchase 125,000 shares of common stock issuable at \$1.00 per share and warrants or purchase 125,000 shares of common stock issuable at \$1.00 per share.
+As of June 30, 2016, we have issued warrants to purchase 6,825,000 shares of common stock issuable at \$1.00 per share; warrants to purchase 17,392 shares of common stock issuable at \$0.48 per share and warrants to purchase 125,000 shares of common stock issuable at \$1.00 per share.
 Subsequent to June 30, 2016, warrants for 1,966,377 shares of common stock issuable at \$1.00 per share have been exercised.
-These warrants do not meet the criteria required to be classified as liability aw
+These warrants do not meet the criteria required to be classified as liability awards and therefore are treated as equity awards.